khairulas/bigdata-hadoop-spark-lab/README.md

 ```

 ### 3. Access JupyterLab
-Open your browser to: http://localhost:8888
+Open your browser to: http://localhost:8888  *Go to section Getting Jupyter Token below to get Jupyter token.

 Critical: How to Connect Spark to HDFS
 In every new Notebook, you must use this specific configuration block to ensure Spark talks to the Docker container correctly.